percona/pmm-doc/docs/get-started/alerting.md

         GF_SMTP_FROM_ADDRESS=email@domain.com
         GF_SMTP_FROM_NAME=Percona Alerting
         ```
+    Below is a summary of each environment variable above:
+    * `GF_SMTP_ENABLED`: When true, enables Grafana to send emails.
+    * `GF_SMTP_HOST`: Host address of your SMTP server.
+    * `GF_SMTP_USER`: Username for SMTP authentication.
+    * `GF_SMTP_PASSWORD`: Password for SMTP authentication
+    * `GF_SMTP_SKIP_VERIFY`: When true, verifies SSL for the SMTP server.
+    * `GF_SMTP_FROM_ADDRESS`: Email address to be used when sending out emails.
+    * `GF_SMTP_FROM_NAME`: Name to be used when sending out emails.

+    *NB: If you are using your Gmail’s SMTP credentials as shown above, you will have to generate an app password and fill it in as the value of your $GF_SMTP_PASSWORD variable.*

-2. Pass in the `.env` file to Docker run using the `--env-file` flag: ```docker run --env-file=.env -p 443:443 -p 80:80 percona/pmm-server:2```.
+2. Pass in the `.env` file to Docker run using the `--env-file` flag:

+    ```
+    docker run --env-file=.env -p 443:443 -p 80:80 percona/pmm-server:2
+    ```
+    This command starts a docker container and will keep running as long as the container is also running.
+Stopping the command (e.g with Ctrl+C) will stop the container hence, subsequent commands should be run in a new terminal.

 ### Restore SMTP settings following an upgrade

-Upgrading PMM will overwrite the **grafana.ini** file with a newer version.
 If you configured PMM to use SMTP settings via environment variables, you do not need to do anything after an upgrade as your settings will be transferred.

-If the SMTP settings were configured directly in the **grafana.ini** file, make sure to manually back up the .ini file and copy your SMTP settings after the upgrade.
-This is because upgrading PMM will overwrite the grafana.ini file.

 ### Configure an Email contact point